lmika/oaipmh/README.md

 - `-f <number>`: The first result to return.
 For example: `-f 3` will start listing from the 3rd result.
 - `-l`: Display a detailed listing.
 This will also display deleted identifiers, and will produce a summary of the number of metadata records to standard error.
-- `-R`: Use the ListRecords verb instead of ListIdentifiers verb.
-This is useful mainly for testing.
 - `-s`: Specify the set to retrieve.
 Use '*' to list all sets.
 When not specified, the "default set" is used if one is defined (see Configuration).
+- `-d`: Show deleted records in the listing, along with active ones.
+- `-D`: Only show deleted records.
+Active ones will be hidden.
+- `-R`: Use the ListRecords verb instead of ListIdentifiers verb.
+This is useful mainly for testing.

 By default only active identifiers are displayed.
 To view deleted identifiers, use the `-l` flag.